wezzcoetzee/Ioinic-HttpInterceptor/README.md

-# Ionic-PinchZoom
+# Ionic-HttpInterceptor
-This is a basic application that shows you how to create a Pinch-Zoom for images, as well as panning.
-I noticed that using the native plugins would either blur the image, or did not allow for pinch to zoom.
-That is why I created this.
+This is a simple application that extends the HttpModule and appends a token to each rquest.

 # Installation